 The Tiberius Project

-Palantir might also be a solid Covid-19 investment as a report from the Wall Street Journal has suggested the company will help the US government track the Covid-19 vaccines as they are distributed around the country.
+Palantir might also be a solid Covid-19 investment.
+A report from the Wall Street Journal has suggested the company will help the US government track Covid-19 vaccines as they are distributed around the country.
 The tool developed by Palantir will essentially track the manufacture, distribution, and administration of Covid-19 vaccines across the United States.
 As such, the Tiberius project could be a huge incentive for potential investors.
 Surprisingly, despite the potential importance of this project, Palantir was virtually silent about Tiberius on its Q3 earnings call.
 It is not clear whether the project will go ahead under the Biden administration and very little has been reported on Palantir’s role in distributing a coronavirus vaccine since the original Wall Street Journal report.

 Step 3: Open an Account and Deposit Funds